 US Patent 8,644,551

 Granted: February 4, 2014

 Filed: October 15, 2010

 The present disclosure relates to systems and methods for tracking planar shapes for augmented reality (AR) applications.
 Systems for real-time recognition and camera six degrees of freedom pose-estimation from planar shapes are disclosed.
 Recognizable shapes can be augmented with 3D content.
 Recognizable shapes can be in the form of a predefined library being updated online using a network.
 Shapes can be added to the library when the user points to shape and asks the system to start recognizing it.
 The systems perform shape recognition by analyzing contour structures and generating projective invariant signatures.
 Image features are further extracted for pose estimation and tracking.
-Sample points are matched by evolving an active contour in real time.
+Sample points are matched by evolving an active contour in real-time.

 It’s interesting seeing how Apple is advancing in Augmented Reality Technology by acquisitions of technology and hiring employees from companies such as Flyby Media.
 Will Apple be focusing upon games such as Pokemon Go, or do they have other ideas in mind as I alluded to in this post on a new Apple patent on Augmented Reality Displays from them: Might We Soon See Apple Augmented Reality?.
 We see Apple is working upon building devices that can display augmented reality, and they are acquiring expertise and technology that assists in using augmented reality in applications such as indoor mapping.